 As we all know that the world has witnessed the horrific consequences of global pandemic novel coronavirus (COVID-19).
-This has forced us to think in the direction of health safety rules while traveling in crowded destinations.
+It has forced us to re-think in the direction of health safety rules while traveling in crowded destinations.
 We all want to know how travel will change after coronavirus?

 However, It is advisable to avoid any trips for at least 6 months after this global pandemic ends.
 After that, you should always follow the health safety rules and travel instructions provided by the WHO.
 Some of the basic health safety rules during traveling are mentioned below:

 - Wash your hand longer and more frequently